solana-mobile/dapp-publishing/docs/SETUP.md

 corepack prepare pnpm@7.13.4 --activate
 ```

+### Android SDK Tools

 You must have the Android SDK build tools available for use by the `dapp-store` CLI.
 If you have Android Studio, these tools are available as part of that installation (for e.g., on MacOS, they can be found in ~/Library/Android/sdk/build-tools/<version>).
 If you do not have Android Studio installed, or wish to use a standalone version of the Android SDK build tools, please follow the instructions [here](https://developer.android.com/studio/intro/update#sdk-manager).

-The path to the SDK build tools can be provided either directly to subcommands that require it with the `-b` option, or indirectly via a `.env` file:
+The path to the SDK build tools can be provided either directly to subcommands that require it with the `-b` option, or indirectly via a `.env` file.
+Please provide a path to a specific, recent version of the SDK tools (e.g., `~/Library/Android/sdk/build-tools/33.0.0`) as older versions do not have the requisite dependency:
 ```
-echo "ANDROID_TOOLS_DIR=\"<path_to_android_sdk_build_tools_dir>\"" > .env
+echo "ANDROID_TOOLS_DIR=\"<path_to_android_sdk_version_build_tools_dir>\"" > .env
 ```

 ## Usage